Caribbean Shaktism: Maldevidan Spiritism

 Maldevidan Spiritism is a syncretic practice originating in the French Caribbean that has its origins in Caribbean Shaktism and Roman Catholicism.
-They worship Hindu gods represented as Catholic saints.
-They refer to these gods as "les bons dieux coolies" in French meaning "The holy Coolie Gods", "Coolie" being a slang word to signify East Indian.
+Practitioners worship Hindu gods represented as Catholic saints.
+They refer to these gods as "les bons dieux coolies" in French, meaning "The holy Coolie Gods", "Coolie" is a slang word for East Indian.

-The primary deity is "Maldevidan", a local regional name for Madurai Veeran who is syncretized with Jesus.
-Another deity, Mari-Eman (a local name for Mariamman) is also of importance in the practice, being syncretized with the Virgin Mary.
-Deities like Kateri Amman (syncretized with St. Michael), among others are also found in the cult.
+The primary deity is "Maldevidan", a local regional name for Madurai Veeran, who is syncretized with Jesus.
+Another deity, Mari-Eman (a local name for Mariamman) is also important in the practice, being syncretized with the Virgin Mary.
+Deities like Kateri Amman (syncretized with St. Michael), among others are also found in the tradition.

-This is practice is common in the northern regions of the island with many shrines and gathering places throughout the region.
+This practice is common in the northern regions of the island, with many shrines and gathering places throughout the region.
 Rituals include playing drums, dancing on sharpened machetes, and sacrificing animals such as roosters and sheep.

-There is a historic Hindu temple in Basse-Pointe in Martinique built in the 19th century, which is still in use.
+There is a historic Hindu temple in Basse-Pointe, in Martinique built in the 19th century, which is still in use.